Enjoy any 5 free lessons!

 Reading Material

-Download as PDF Download PDF View as Seperate PageWEATHERING AND EROSION DEFINITIONWeathering breaks down the Earth’s surface into smaller pieces.
+Download as PDF Download PDF View as Separate PageWEATHERING AND EROSION DEFINITIONWeathering breaks down the Earth’s surface into smaller pieces.
 Those pieces are moved in a process called erosion, and deposited somewhere else.
 Weathering can be caused by wind, water, ice, plants, gravity, and changes in temperature.

 To better understand how the erosion and weathering process works….